St. George Island (Florida): Geography

 The island is composed of mostly sand dunes with sea oats and pine trees.
 The west end of the island is known as the St George Plantation.
 It spans over 1200 acre with 24/7 security and accessible only to owners and their rental designees.
 It is quite a bit wider than the eastern portion of the island.

 Vegetation

 Scrub and sea oats can be found on the newer dunes, slash pine flatwoods in the older relic dunes.
 The western part of the island is more forested while the eastern two-thirds is more sparse in trees.

 Wildlife

 St. George Island is a known nesting ground for loggerhead sea turtles.
 They come to the beach to lay their eggs between the months of May and October.

+Education

+The school district including this CDP is Franklin County School District.
+Its comprehensive PK-12 school is Franklin County School.

+Gulf Coast State College operates the Gulf/Franklin Campus in Port St. Joe in Gulf County.